ray-project/ray/doc/source/workflows/actors.rst

     counter = workflow.get_actor(workflow_id="counter")
     assert 30 == counter.value.run()

 Readonly methods are not only lower overhead since they skip action logging, but can be executed concurrently with respect to mutating methods on the actor.
+Readonly method has to be called after the virtual actor is initialized. ``ray.get(counter.ready())`` can be used to make sure initialization step is finished.

 Launching sub-workflows from actor methods
 ------------------------------------------